New York, Susquehanna and Western Railway: Delaware Otsego acquisition and expansion

 To connect the two divisions, DO arranged a haulage rights agreement with Conrail, where once-a-week NYS&W trains would operate over a portion of Conrail's Southern Tier Line between Binghamton and Passaic Junction in Saddle Brook, New Jersey, using Conrail crews.
 If Conrail chose to terminate their haulage rights contract, a trackage rights agreement would be exercised, involving the restoration and usage of the NYS&W's route between Butler and Sparta Junction, which had been completely shut down since the early 1970s.

 To cover the Northern Division operations, one GP18 was transferred over, and DO purchased some ALCO locomotives second-hand: one RS-3 from the recently closed Adirondack Railway; two C420s from a holding firm owned by Tony Hannold; and five C430s from Conrail.
 In July 1983, the first NYS&W haulage train operated over Conrail, as per the haulage agreement.
-That same year, DO established a new subsidiary, Susquehanna Properties, Inc., to expand the NYS&W's land-leasing program, and customers who had solely relied on truck-shipping began to purchase Susquehanna property and constructed line-side facilities for rail services.
+That same year, DO established a new subsidiary, Susquehanna Properties, Inc., to expand the NYS&W's land-leasing program.
+Customers who had solely relied on truck-shipping began to purchase Susquehanna property and construct line-side facilities for rail services.

-They also put a portion of their Little Ferry Yard up for lease and redevelopment, since most of their freight classification operations had been moved to Passaic Junction.
+The railroad also put a portion of their Little Ferry Yard up for lease and redevelopment, since most freight classification operations had been moved to Passaic Junction.
 By that time, Walter Rich reported to his fellow stockholders that reorganizing the NYS&W helped DO expand from a short line operation to a regional railroad network.
-In 1985, Conrail filed their former L&HR route between Franklin and Belvidere, for abandonment.
-DO and Sussex County jointly purchased a portion of the route between Franklin and Lime Crest, to serve its remaining customers and to preserve the NYS&W-L&HR interchange at Sparta Junction.
+In 1985, Conrail filed their former L&HR route between Franklin and Belvidere for abandonment.
+DO and Sussex County jointly purchased a portion of the route between Franklin and Lime Crest to serve its remaining customers, and to preserve the NYS&W-L&HR interchange at Sparta Junction.